 Pamela Geller meanwhile is as fearsome – and some would say bigoted – a critic of Islam as Robert Spencer.
-She was also labelled Islamophobic along with Spencer in 2013, and was also banned from the UK.
+She was also labelled Islamophobic along with Spencer in 2013 and was also banned from the UK.
 She has been labelled far-right by outlets like HuffPo and The Guardian.
-It is true that her criticisms of Islam and particularly Muslims can be said to shade into bigotry.
+It is true that her criticisms of Islam and particularly Muslims shade into bigotry.
 However, to claim that Geller is a leader of the American alt-right is completely nonsensical.
-One of the central planks of the alt-right’s race based ideology is their distrust to outright hostility towards Jews and Israel.
+One of the central planks of the alt-right’s race-based ideology is their distrust to outright hostility towards Jews and Israel.
 Pamela Geller is Jewish.
 She cannot be alt-right.
 She can never be alt-right, and never will be.
-He fringe views of Islam and Muslims alone do not make her alt-right.
+Her fringe views of Islam and Muslims alone do not make her alt-right.

 In a case like this, talking about difficult and emotive subjects of huge societal importance, accuracy and precision are vital.
 So are facts.
 The intention was not to label Tommy Robinson a white supremacist, but this is what the article implies.
-Robert Spencer and Pamela Geller are not leaders of the American alt-right, but this is what the article states.
-Outright.
-As fact.
+More importantly, Robert Spencer and Pamela Geller are not leaders of the American alt-right, but this is what the article states outright as fact.
 This is untrue.
-Precision and a total adherence to facts is obviously of the utmost importance in the media at all times.
+Precision and a total adherence to facts are obviously of the utmost importance in the media at all times.
 It is all the more so when discussing these subjects of extremism and ideological violence and how the two are linked.